BenKaehler/q2-makarsa/README.md

 #Imported Suberitida.biom as BIOMV210Format to spongeFeatureTable.qza
 ```
 The QIIME 2 artefact ```spongeFeatureTable.qza``` should exist in the working folder if this command was successful.
-Now, we are ready to use PKGNAME to access the SpiecEasi algorithms to infer the microbial network.
-The minimal command to generate the network is the name of artefact containing the FeatureTable and the name of the output artefact containing the inferred network.
+Now, we are ready to use pretty-easi to access the SpiecEasi algorithms to infer the microbial network.
+The most minimal command to generate the network requires the name of artefact containing the FeatureTable and the name of the intended output artefact containing the inferred network.

 ```
 qiime spieceasi spiec-easi --i-table spongeFeatureTable.qza \\